marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * interprocess communication: dbus; record time will work as usual

 ## GammaRay
-* debug in minimum time a codebase which exists for years, graphically insepct the state of the application
+* debug in minimum time a codebase which exists for years, graphically inspect the state of the application
 * colleague: Volker has started it
 * GR is picky, especially for windows; has to be build against the exact version of qt
 * for yocto you can built it as part; else it maybe refuses to work or crashes